briansimiyuj/doctor-appointment-app/README.md

   3. Wrap the routes in Script component with the LoginContext provider as the parent component
   4. For every render:
     a.
-Retrieve stored user data from local storage
+Retrieve `storedUser` and `storedAuth` from `localStorage`
     b.
-If user data exists, update the state variables with the data
+If `storedAuth` and `storedUser` true, set the login data to the context value and `isAuthenticated` to true
+    c.
+If `storedUser` is not null, set the user data to the context value and `isAuthenticated` to true

   5. Create `showSignOutModal` state variable to store the sign out modal visibility
   6. If `showSignOutModal` and `isAuthenticated` are true, render the sign out modal